History & Milestones

 NCMDC Partners on Colonial Bank Loan Fund

-The Chamber’s economic development arm partners with Fidelity Bank and the Greater Gardner Chamber of Commerce to establish its fifth micro-loan fund, called the Colonial Bank Loan Fund.
-This new loan fund is capitalized with a $300,000 contribution from Fidelity bank.
+The Chamber’s economic development arm partners with Fidelity Bank and the Greater Gardner Chamber of Commerce to establish the Colonial Bank Loan Fund.

 The Johnny Appleseed Trail Association rebrands to become Visit North Central Massachusetts, being more encompassing of our wonderful North Central Mass region.